 In March, Hayes and fellow BitMEX co-founders Benjamin Delo and Samuel Reed plead guilty to breaking a law that requires financial institutions to help the government detect and counter money laundering schemes.

-The U.S. Department of Justice (DOJ) alleged that the trio willfully failed to maintain anti-money laundering protocols and profited from the transactions of US-based customers despite claiming that BitMEX did not serve individuals in the US.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The U.S. Department of Justice (DOJ) alleged that the trio willfully failed to maintain anti-money laundering protocols and profited from the transactions of US-based customers despite claiming that BitMEX did not serve individuals in the US.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action